AymenSekhri/ISC-Website/README.md

 - Frontend  for "User Profile" page.
 - Frontend  for "Home page" page.
 - Frontend  for "Download Study Materials" page.
-- Adding more styles to the error retured by the server when there is an error with signup and login forms.
-- Fixing the navigation bar (there is a little more margin in the left)
-- Fixing the lag in the siliding bar on the home page

 Server Side :